glibin/watcher/README.md

 =======
 Script for watching file changes in directory and rsync them.

+The history of this script starts from that PyCharm work very slow with SSH remotes and mounted drives (by sshfs).

 Now tested only in Mac OS X Lion.

 Installation